redgeoff/pouchdb-replication-benchmark/README.md

   * http://git-scm.com

-2. Set Up
+2. Set up

-  Edit /etc/hosts locally and add
+ * Edit /etc/hosts locally and add `192.168.50.8 couchdb-local.dev`
-    192.168.50.8 couchdb-local.dev
-  $ git clone ???
+ * $ git clone ???
-  $ cd pouchdb-replication-benchmark
+ * $ cd pouchdb-replication-benchmark
-  $ vagrant up
+ * $ vagrant up
-  $ vagrant ssh
+ * $ vagrant ssh

 3. Run test against local CouchDB instance

-  $ npm run server
+ * $ npm run server
-  Visit http://couchdb-local.dev:8001/index.html?grep=local.
+ * Visit http://couchdb-local.dev:8001/index.html?grep=local.
 This page will output the time it takes to initially replicate the 10,000 docs in the browser when the CouchDB instance is local

 4. Create remote CouchDB instance

-  Launch E2 ubuntu instance and make sure to allow access on ports 22 & 5984 ssh into instance
+ * Launch E2 ubuntu instance and make sure to allow access on ports 22 & 5984
+ * ssh into instance
-  $ sudo apt-get install -y git
+ * $ sudo apt-get install -y git
-  $ git clone ???
+ * $ git clone ???
-  $ cd pouchdb-replication-benchmark
+ * $ cd pouchdb-replication-benchmark
-  $ ./set-up.sh # This will populate the database
+ * $ ./set-up.sh # This will populate the database
-  Edit /etc/hosts locally and add
-    255.255.255.255 couchdb-remote.dev # Replace 255.255.255.255 with the IP of your EC2 instance
+ * Edit /etc/hosts locally and add `255.255.255.255 couchdb-remote.dev`.
+Replace 255.255.255.255 with the IP of your EC2 instance

 5. Run test against remote CouchDB instance

 Locally via your Vagrant env (similar to step 3):

-  $ npm run server
+ * $ npm run server
-  Visit http://couchdb-local.dev:8001/index.html?grep=remote.
+ * Visit http://couchdb-local.dev:8001/index.html?grep=remote.
 This page will output the time it takes to initially replicate the 10,000 docs in the browser when the CouchDB instance is remote

 Optional: Fill and dump